Mother Gothel: Voice

-Mother Gothel is voiced by American actress and singer Donna Murphy, a Tony Award-winning Broadway actress who was informed about the casting call for Tangled by her agent.
-Having never voiced an animated character before, the actress decided to audition for the role of the film's villain based solely on the expectation that the unfamiliar experience would be "fun".
-Almost immediately, Murphy developed a strong liking towards Gothel because of the character's complexity.
-Known for her award-winning Broadway performances, Murphy prepared herself for her Tangled audition similar to the way in which the actress would have prepared for a Broadway audition.
-Refusing to rely solely on her voice, Murphy also provided Gothel with an additional background that "flush[ed] out the moments beyond what we see in the film."
-Although Greno and Howard had already held Murphy in high regard as "a spectacular singer", the actress was required to audition a song for the directors nonetheless, performing "Children Will Listen" from the musical Into the Woods.
-Howard revealed in an interview that Murphy was ultimately chosen out of hundreds of actresses because she possessed "something extra"; the directors especially enjoyed the charisma and intelligence Murphy brought to the role.
+Mother Gothel is voiced by American actress and singer Donna Murphy, who learned about Tangled's casting call through her agent.
+Having never voiced an animated character before, Murphy decided to audition for the film's villain, believing the unfamiliar experience would be fun.
+She immediately developed a strong affinity for Gothel because of the character's complexity.
+Murphy, primarily a Broadway performer, prepared for her audition in a manner similar to a Broadway audition, including fabricating additional background for Gothel that "flush[ed] out the moments beyond what we see in the film".
+Although Greno and Howard already knew Murphy was a capable singer, she was still required to audition with a song unrelated to the film, choosing to perform "Children Will Listen" from the stage musical Into the Woods.
+Howard revealed that Murphy was ultimately selected from hundreds of candidates because she brought "something extra" to the role, particularly noting her charisma and intelligence.